Evidence review

 2. Split or more-frequent dosing.
 Some split a weekly amount into smaller doses taken two or three times a week (e.g., several tenths of a milligram per injection).
 The stated rationale is "smoother levels," but tirzepatide's ~5-day half-life already produces steady weekly levels13, so this is a preference, not a pharmacologic necessity — and it multiplies the number of hands-on measurements, which is where errors happen.

-**3. "Units" off an insulin syringe.** Because microdosing is almost always done from a **compounded multi-dose vial**, charts often translate milligrams into "units" on a U-100 insulin syringe.
+3. "Units" off an insulin syringe.
+Because microdosing is almost always done from a compounded multi-dose vial, charts often translate milligrams into "units" on a U-100 insulin syringe.
 This is the single most error-prone step in the whole practice: the conversion depends entirely on the vial's concentration (mg per mL), which varies between compounders and is sometimes mislabeled or uncertain.
 A chart that says "draw 5 units" is meaningless — and dangerous — unless the exact vial concentration is known and verified.
+We walk through exactly how that mg-to-units conversion works (and where it goes wrong) in how to reconstitute and measure a compounded GLP-1 microdose.

 4. Pen "clicks."
 Some try to dial fractional amounts out of a single-dose or prefilled pen by counting clicks or partial turns.
 Tirzepatide pens are not designed for fractional dosing, and manipulating them is exactly the kind of "pen manipulation" the cautionary literature flags as a source of dosing error11.

 We dig into the question of whether any of this produces results in does microdosing GLP-1 actually work.
+If you're weighing semaglutide too, the same patterns and the same risks apply across both drugs — we lay them out side by side in our GLP-1 microdosing chart for semaglutide and tirzepatide.

 What the dose-response data predict these charts will do